The Grape Escape: Game play

 Each player rolls the die in turn.
 (In Smashed Potatoes, the die was replaced with a spinner.)
 They then move their grape the number of spaces indicated on a factory conveyor belt style board.
 The hazard stations are counted as a place as well.
 The Grape Leap roll allows the player to jump ahead one space of the grape in the lead.
 If a player rolls Turn Crank they can operate the apparatus and take out any grape on one of the four stations (in which case, the affected player must re-mold his or her grape piece and start over).
 Should a player land on the same place as an opponent's grape, that grape is pushed to the next hazard station.
 The first grape to reach the finish wins.

 Advertising

 The Grape Escape was advertised primarily through television commercials aired during children's television programs.
 The commercials consisted of animated claymation figures being crushed or sliced while children played the game.
 The theme song was set to the tune of the Neapolitan song "Funiculì, Funiculà".

 Remake

-A new version of Grape Escape was released on January 1, 2022.
+A new version of The Grape Escape was released on January 1, 2022.
 It is mechanically much simpler than the original, as the hazards are all operated individually rather than interlinked by gears and rubber bands.
 Three of the four hazards have also been replaced, with only the stomping boot returning.